Hartsville Nuclear Plant: Planning

 In the 1960s, TVA began expecting a large increase in the electrical demand for the 1970s and 1980s.
 TVA ordered 7 nuclear power plants to meet this.
 These plants include Browns Ferry, Sequoyah, Watts Bar, Bellefonte, Phipps Bend, Yellow Creek, and Hartsville.
-Land along the Cumberland River was acquired by TVA in the late 1960s for construction of the plant.
+Land along the Cumberland River was acquired by TVA in the late 1960s through early 1970s for construction of the plant.
 TVA released their draft environmental impact statement for the construction of the four-unit General Electric BWR/6 in late 1974.
 It was planned to be the largest nuclear power plant in the world at the time.

 The power plant was split up into two plants, Plant A (units A1 & A2) and Plant B (units B1 & B2).
 Each reactor would operate at 3,579 MWth, and have an electrical output of 1,233 MWe, giving the whole plant a potential output of nearly 5 gigawatts.
 The units were cooled both by a natural draft cooling tower and a spray pond.
 The cooling tower was 535 feet tall.

 The turbo generators were to be manufactured by Brown, Boveri & Cie (Now ABB Ltd), a Swiss electrical engineering company.
 It was designed for 1800 RPM, max wattage of 1,285 MWe, and max voltage of 24,000 V.